How to Get Rid of Spiders Naturally (Safe for Kids & Pets)

 Common Household Spiders & Quick ID

-How to observe safely: Use a flashlight or phone camera.
-Note color, leg length, body shape, and web style.
-Compare with reputable ID guides such as UC IPM or your state extension office.
+How to observe safely: use a flashlight or phone camera and note color, leg length, body shape, and web style, then compare against a reputable ID guide such as UC IPM or your state extension office.
+A quick note to save you a scare: tiny “spiders” on your houseplants are usually spider mites — sap-sucking plant pests, not the household spiders covered here — and they’re treated completely differently.

 Are the Spiders in Your House Dangerous?

-Most spiders are not aggressive and bites usually happen only when a spider is trapped or touched.
-The CDC highlights black widows and brown recluses as the medically important U.S. spiders.
-Seek care if severe symptoms develop after a suspected bite.
+Most spiders aren’t aggressive, and bites usually happen only when one is trapped against skin or touched.
+The CDC highlights black widows and brown recluses as the medically important U.S. spiders; seek care if severe symptoms develop after a suspected bite.

 Why Spiders Choose Your Home

-Spiders follow food (flying insects), shelter, and moisture.
-Bright exterior lights, cluttered storage, and gaps under doors or around windows invite them inside.
-UC IPM recommends exclusion and regular cleaning as core controls.
+Spiders follow three things: food (flying insects), shelter, and moisture.
+Bright exterior lights, cluttered storage, and gaps under doors or around windows all invite them in — which is why UC IPM treats exclusion and regular cleaning, not spraying, as the core of spider control.

 How to Get Rid of Spiders Quickly and Safely